dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 The **'rep movsd'** instruction is a 'repeat' instruction, that moves data from source(address specified in ESI) to destination (specified in EDI) until the counter (specified in ECX) decrements to 0.

-The goal here is to copy data FROM the contents of 'rt' in memory, to a new section of memory.
+The goal of this instruction is to copy data FROM the contents of 'rt' in memory, to a new section of memory.
+It does this in 4 byte chunks, for each 'movsd' instruction. the 'rep' will simply repeat the process as many times as needed instead of listing out hundreds of 'movsd' instrucitons.
 This data is additional code and it will be responsible for copying and decrypting the rest of the contents of 'rt'.
 Let's see what this looks like in action.

 We are going to run the code up until the 'rep movsd' instruction and then set a breakpoint on the destination memory address and watch the bytes flow in.